webplatform/docs/concepts/mobile_web/touch/index.md

 ---
-title: touch
+title: Touch Input Considerations
-tags:
-  - Concept
-  - Pages
 readiness: 'In Progress'
 summary: 'Today''s mobile devices are exploding in popularity, and most of them have capacitive touch screens, which provide input affordances that are very different from keyboard-and-mouse interfaces.
 When the web was being developed, the vast majority of computers had a keyboard and mouse attached.
 Thus, the web provided (and continues to provide) a rich API for handling these sorts of input events.'
+tags:
+  - Concept
+  - Pages
 uri: 'concepts/mobile web/touch'

 ---
-# Touch Input Considerations

-## Summary
+## <span>Summary</span>

 Today's mobile devices are exploding in popularity, and most of them have capacitive touch screens, which provide input affordances that are very different from keyboard-and-mouse interfaces.
 When the web was being developed, the vast majority of computers had a keyboard and mouse attached.
 Thus, the web provided (and continues to provide) a rich API for handling these sorts of input events.

-## Conceptual differences between mouse and touch
+## <span>Conceptual differences between mouse and touch</span>

 Today's mobile devices are exploding in popularity, and most of them have capacitive touch screens, which provide input affordances that are very different from keyboard-and-mouse interfaces: